|American Wineries and Wine

 The introduction of European grapes by settlers seeking new fortunes in America kick-started the wine trade on the new continent.
 Countries such as France, Italy, Turkey, and Spain had long been producing wine and the trade was booming in Europe for a few hundred years before the trip to America became a reality for any large numbers of settlers.
 When they moved to America, they brought their trade along with them and began to make the first American wine!

 Now, American wine is a multi-billion dollar industry with America being the fifth most popular exporter of wine in the world (the countries above still remain the most popular).
-In fact, California, America's best wine-making state in the popular West Coast region exports more wine than the entire continent of Australia every year.
+In fact, California, America's largest wine-making state exports more wine than the entire continent of Australia every year.
+The Aussies are generally known for the beer drinking prowess although wine consumption is on the rise perhaps due in part to laws that allow Alcohol home delivery.

 The most popular American label is Ernest and Julio Gallo.
 The Gallo label accounts for more than a quarter of all American wine production and is the second most popular label in the entire world.
 The label flourished since it was set up in 1933 at the end of the prohibition era in America.
 It has transformed the area of Sonoma County in California into one of the most popular and famous wine regions in the world.
 Their mission has always been to produce high quantities of quality wine which can be sold at a discounted rate.
 They have proven that cheap wine does not have to be lacking in quality.
 A regular bottle of E&J wine can cost as little as $10 yet regularly ranks along side other wines in the $50-$100 price range.
 Such wine makes a fine choice for a gift basket.